Bachelor of Nursing/Bachelor of Public Health and Health Promotion

 You must fulfil the requirements of each component of the combined degree.

 There is an expectation that you will be available to undertake clinical practicum outside of trimester dates.
-All expenses associated with clinical placements are your responsibility.
+All expenses associated with professional experience placements are your responsibility.

 If you are enrolled at the Waterfront (Geelong) campus, you will be required to take your units associated with the Bachelor of Public Health and Health Promotion course on campus at Waurn Ponds (Geelong) or online.